 Since 2011, EMCO has pioneered work on monitoring member countries’ progress implementing reforms within the Semester and working towards the EU2020 targets.
 This process is known as multilateral surveillance.
 It relies on a number of tools:

 - The Joint Assessment Framework (JAF) is an analytical tool based on a set of commonly agreed indicators showing good and bad performance towards the main Europe 2020 targets.
 A joint proposal for the JAF was put forward in 2010.

 - The Employment Performance Monitor (EPM) is a joint Commission-EMCO report summarising the JAF assessment and the key challenges it identifies.
-It is adopted twice a year by the Council and the latest version is also available in French and German).
+It is adopted twice a year by the Council.
 It contains a benchmarking tool for easy comparison of performance against the EU average.

 - Reviews of national reforms: EMCO conducts a number of reviews of Member State policy initiatives to tackle challenges identified in the CSRs or the EPM.
 These assessments play an important role in allowing EMCO and the Member States to assess new Commission proposals for CSRs under the European Semester.

 EMCO also has an important role in monitoring the implementation of the Youth Guarantee and the Recommendation on Long-Term Unemployment.
 It does so through a combination of reviews of the progress of individual Member States towards the objectives of the guarantee and an agreed indicator framework for both Youth and Long-Term Unemployment.